-Reviewing the PCC's proposals for the amount of council tax local people pay towards policing.
+Reviewing the Commissioner's proposals for the amount of council tax local people pay towards policing and fire and rescue.
 It has the power to veto these proposals if it considers the amount is inappropriate.

-Considering the PCC's police and crime plan and annual report.
+Considering the Commissioner's police, fire and crime plan and annual report/annual fire statement.

-Considering the PCC's proposals for the appointment of a new Chief Constable, with the power to veto.
+Considering the Commissioner's proposals for the appointment of a new Chief Constable and Chief Fire Officer.

 The panel's publications in respect of each of these responsibilities can be found here.
-The panel cannot scrutinise the performance of the Force as a whole, or the Chief Constable, as this is the responsibility of the PCC.
-It can request reports from the PCC and, if it wishes, call the PCC to attend its meetings.
+The panel cannot scrutinise the performance of the police force as a whole, or the Chief Constable/Chief Fire Officer, as this is the responsibility of the Commissioner.
+It can request reports from the Commissioner and, if it wishes, call the Commissioner to attend its meetings.

-The North Yorkshire panel comprises: one elected representative from each of the district authorities; one from the County Council and two from the City of York.
-In addition, three individuals that have been co-opted, of these two are Independent "Community" Members and one is an elected Member.
+The North Yorkshire police and crime panel covers York and North Yorkshire.
+It comprises: one elected representative from each of the district authorities; one from the County Council and two from the City of York.
+In addition, two individuals that have been co-opted as Independent "Community" Members.

 North Yorkshire County Council is host local authority for the panel and provides administrative and other support to the panel and its members.